Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     )
 ```

-10. The final outside *"select"* will again select from the permanent raw layer table (line_item_hist) for the same logical partition range (week), and compare it to the deduped staging records to identify what needs to be inserted into the line_item_hist table.
+10. The final outside *"select"* statement will select data from the LINE_ITEM_HIST table using the same logical *"week"* partition range, and compare it to the deduped staging records to identify what needs to be inserted into the LINE_ITEM_HIST table.
 ``` sql
     select
         ...